 The flu can be a serious illness for anyone, but older adults are at greater risk for flu-related complications.
 According to the Centers for Disease Control and Prevention (CDC), in the 2018-2019 flu season, there was an estimated 34,200 flu-related deaths (Nania, 2020).
 The flu can also increase the risks of heart attacks and strokes (National Foundation for Infectious Diseases, n.d.).
 While the flu shot is not 100% effective in preventing the flu, it can reduce the severity of illness in people who do get it.
 Both the flu and COVID-19 can lead to a serious lung injury, acute respiratory distress syndrome (ARDS), where breathing becomes difficult (Nania, 2020).

 A few different versions of the flu shot are available, depending on your needs (Centers for Disease Control, n.d.).
 For people age 65 and older, they may choose between a regular flu shot or an enhanced flu shot that creates a stronger immune response to the vaccination.
 The CDC does not recommend one flu shot over the other; rather, everyone over the age of 65 is encouraged to get a flu shot every year (Centers for Disease Control, n.d.).
-While it is best to get a flu shot as early as September or October, getting one during the middle of flu season can still offer protection (Centers for Disease Control, 2020c).
+While it is best to get a flu shot as early as September or October, vaccination after October can still offer protection during peak flu season (Centers for Disease Control, 2020).
 With insurance, flu shots are typically free at pharmacies.
 Without insurance, flu shots can range from $20 to $70 (Marsh, 2020).
 However, many county health departments or free clinics offer free or low-cost flu shots.

 Visit VaccineFinder.org to find a safe and convenient location near you.
 You may need to schedule an appointment to get the flu shot.